- 1. Check if you can appeal

 If you think the result that you are awarded isn't right, you may be able to appeal.

-For 2021 results, The SQA are in the processing of setting up a free and direct appeals process for anyone who wishes to appeal a grade.
+For 2022 results, the SQA are setting up a free and direct appeals process for anyone who wishes to appeal a grade.
 Grades can be appealed on the following grounds:

-More information about the 2021 appeals process will be released on Friday 11th June
+More information about the appeals process is available on the SQA website

 You can contact SQA regarding general enquiries by calling them on 0345 279 1000 or by completing an enquiry form.